 It doesn’t matter how you look, whether you have a disability, what your spiritual views are, or what your backstory is.

 As a human being, you have an infinite amount of value, and you matter—no matter what anyone tells you or what the circumstances of your life make you believe.
-Each person has a high potential of affecting others by their words, actions, and presence.
+Don’t jump to conclusions.
+Everyone has a high potential of affecting others by their words, actions, and presence.